Cost-Effective, Membrane-Free Desalination and Brine Collection Service for Operators Looking for the Highest-Quality Fresh Water and Saturated Brine

 How our solution works

-CGE™ technology is a membrane-free desalination process that uses air as a carrier gas to extract water vapor from produced water, leaving behind contaminants.
+Our technology is a membrane-free desalination process that uses air as a carrier gas to extract water vapor from produced water, leaving behind contaminants.
 This is the same principal as clouds forming over an ocean.
 The purified water is recovered in a subsequent dehumidification process that utilizes GES’ unique bubble-column heat exchanger, which is similar to clouds releasing rain over land.
-With this process, CGE™ uses less than half the energy of competing Multi-stage Mechanical Vapor Recompression (MVR) technology commonly used for fresh water recovery from produced water.
+Our desalination process uses less than half the energy of competing Multi-stage Mechanical Vapor Recompression (MVR) technology commonly used for fresh water recovery from produced water.